Fire and Ice

 the world?

 Q4.
-The poem states that fire and ice are the two
+The poem states that fire and ice are two destructive

-destructive that may bring the world to its end.
-Can you think further trying
+forces that may bring the world to an end.
+Can you think further and identify

 Q5.
 Read the extract given below and answer the questions